 Did you know that we offer a range of programs to support the development of executive functioning skills for WDS students?
-GoodStart provides organizational, study skill, and learning support for some 4th and 5th graders beginning at 8 am five days a week.
-NextStep provides executive functioning support two mornings a week for select students in 6th and 7th grade.
-After school homework club provides the opportunity for students in grades 3-8 to complete homework and work on long term projects and test preparation in a supervised setting with a focus on developing executive functioning skills.
-If you are interested in any of these programs for your children, please let us know.
+GoodStart, run by Morah Debbie Epstein, provides organizational, study skill, and learning support for 4th and 5th graders beginning at 8 am three days a week.
+Morah Janet Zohar joins the program two mornings a week to provide additional support in Hebrew language.
+NextStep provides executive functioning support two mornings a week for select students in 6th, 7th grade, and 8th grades.
+Contact Mrs. Lauren Kaplan for more information about these programs.

 We continue to offer an after school Homework Helper program, with separate groups for 3rd through 5th graders and 6th through 8th graders.
 It is available Mondays, Tuesdays, and Thursdays from 4-5 pm.
 The goal of this program is to help students learn executive functioning skills, such as initiating work, planning, following through, and test preparation, using actual homework and assigned tests and projects.
 We hope that participants go home at 5 pm with most or all of their homework completed and benefit from enjoying relaxing time with family in the evenings.

 that we are rolling out our annual Health and Wellness Program